- Closing Process

 Introduction - Closing Process

 All grants and contracts have end dates that require a variety of closeout procedures.
 The most common closeout is a final financial report.
 Other requirements may include a final invoice, inventions and patent results, equipment purchases and equipment ownership information, subcontractor assignment of refunds, rebates and credits as well as subcontract release forms.
-These requirements are generally fulfilled by Research Accounting.
+These requirements are generally fulfilled by Sponsored Projects Accounting.
 The Principal Investigator frequently is required to complete a technical progress report providing the agency with the results of the research.
 Timeliness of reporting and closing is crucial to sound grants/contracts management to assure full compliance with agency regulations and to assure collection of all monetary reimbursement for costs incurred.
-It is the responsibility of the Research/Cost Accounting Office to prepare and submit financial reports to the sponsor.
+It is the responsibility of the Sponsored Projects Accounting department to prepare and submit financial reports to the sponsor.
 The determination of final financial information to be reported is handled in conjunction with the university department.

 External Regulations Governing Closing Procedures